-The Rehabilitation Act of 1973 is the federal law that authorizes the formula grant programs for vocational rehabilitation, supported employment, independent living, and client assistance.
-It also authorizes a variety of training and service discretionary grants administered by the Rehabilitation Services Administration.
+The Rehabilitation Act of 1973 is the federal law that approves grants to states for vocational rehabilitation services, supported employment, independent living, and client assistance.
 The Rehabilitation Act authorizes research activities that are administered by the National Institute on Disability and Rehabilitation Research and the work of the National Council on Disability.
-The Rehabilitation Act also includes a variety of provisions focused on rights, advocacy and protections for individuals with disabilities.
+The Rehabilitation Act also includes a set of rules focused on rights, advocacy, and protections for people with disabilities.

 Title I – Vocational Rehabilitation / Rehabilitation Services Agency

-Vocational rehabilitation (VR) services help eligible persons with a disability pursue post-secondary education, employment, and independent living.
-Services could include counseling, medical and psychological services, job training, and other services, based on the needs of the individual.
+Vocational Rehabilitation (VR) services help eligible people with disabilities pursue post-secondary education, employment, and independent living.
+Services could include counseling, medical and psychological services, job training, and other services, based on the person’s needs.
 State VR programs are funded and overseen by the federal Rehabilitation Services Administration.